souliss/soulissappios/README.md

 # SoulissApp for ios
-An iOS app Arduino based Smart Home and IoT
+An iOS app for Arduino based Smart Home and IoT